timkay/verify-id-token/README.md

 ## Technical Notes ##

-It is possible that `crypto.subtle.importKey()` will import `X.509` certificates, and I wasn't able to figure out how.
+It is possible that `crypto.subtle.importKey()` will import the `X.509` certificate directly, and I wasn't able to figure out how.
 If so, then this library is not necessary.
 Feedback, please!

 X.509 certificates are encoded in the `ASN.1` protocol, which is decoded by this library.
 The public key is then directly extracted.